qte77/ML-K8s-App-HF-WnB/README.md

 ### Import performance

-The the import performance of the app can be measured with `python -X importtime -m app` and visualized with [tuna](https://github.com/nschloe/tuna).
-From root it can be invoked by:
+The import performance of the app can be measured with `python -X importtime -m app` and visualized with [tuna](https://github.com/nschloe/tuna).
+From root this flow can be invoked by:

 ```sh
 make local_import_perf
 ```

-An example of the visualized import time would like like [![importtime](./assets/tuna_importtime.PNG)](./assets/tuna_importtime.PNG)
+An example how the visualized import time could look like

+[![importtime](./assets/tuna_importtime.PNG)](./assets/tuna_importtime.PNG)

 TODO [↑](#app-k8s-hf-wnb)